ai/audio-recorder-polyfill/README.md

 ## Audio Formats

-Main problem with audio recording is different audio formats in browsers.
+The main problem with audio recording is different audio formats in browsers.
 Chrome records natively only to `.webm` files.
 Firefox to `.ogg`.

 This polyfill saves records to `.wav` files.
 Compression in this format